lb3361/gigatron-lb/extension-crazy/README.md

 ```
   SYS_ExpanderControl(  (XXYZ << 8) | 0xE0 );
 ```
-The patched ROM feature that increments the page number is enabled when bit 0 of location 0x1f8 is set.
-This might change.
+The patched ROM feature that increments the page number is enabled when bit 0 of location 0x0b is set (ex videoModeC location).

 ## 3.4.
 Extended audio